 Your new leads – whether they be those that you have met, those that you have been able to speak with over the phone, or even those that have visited your website – do not all have the same “value”.

 Some are homeowners.
 That means, their property is ready for sale and they are searching for an agency to support them in the process.
 Hold on tight to those clients!

 For the rest, you will need to follow-up.
 Sometimes, a few weeks will be enough.
 But more often, this will go on for several months or even several years.
 In these cases, you will need to put in place a follow-up system to ensure that no potential client is missed.
 There are a lot of tools out there to help you automate the process.

 To prioritize your follow-ups and prospecting efforts, an effective approach used by sales teams is to concentrate your time and efforts on “pre-qualified” leads.
 These are prospects that are already on your radar.
 They may have visited your blog or made a valuation request on your website.
 Or you may have already met them or sold property for them several years ago.

 Real estate prospecting – A matter of perseverance and patience

 To summarize, the most efficient approach to real estate prospecting is to use both traditional and digital tools.

 The right mix will allow you to understand the needs of your prospects.
-Once you understand them, you can tailor your marketing and prospecting strategies to their needs.
+Once you understand them, you can tailor your offline/online marketing and prospecting strategies to their needs.
 But beyond that, it will help you to secure a first face-to-face meeting, which will put you on the map and give you a start towards signing the contract.